Lamar winless no more, leads Ravens to 20-13 win over Titans

 NASHVILLE, Tenn.
-(AP) — Lamar Jackson finally has his first postseason victory, and coming away from Baltimore makes it even more impressive.
+(AP) — Lamar Jackson finally has his first postseason victory — and on the road, no less.

+Combine that with Baltimore smothering 2,000-yard rusher Derrick Henry, and the Ravens look playoff tough.

 Jackson ran for 136 yards and a 48-yard touchdown while throwing for 179 more as the Ravens rallied from 10 points down and beat the Tennessee Titans 20-13 Sunday in their AFC wild-card game.

-Baltimore also shut down 2,000-yard rusher Derrick Henry and held Tennessee to its fewest points all season.
+Baltimore also held Tennessee to its fewest points all season.

 The Titans (11-6) had the ball and a chance to tie when Marcus Peters intercepted Ryan Tannehill’s pass intended for Kalif Raymond with 1:50 left.
 After the turnover, the Ravens came onto the field and started waving good-bye to the Titans — drawing a taunting penalty they didn’t mind at all.